clechasseur/auxiliaire/DEVELOPMENT.md

 ### Code coverage

-This project's [code coverage settings](codecov.yml) are pretty stringent and require **100% coverage** (_NDLR: ...or will someday_).
-To validate this locally, you can run
+To run all tests with code coverage, you can use

 ```bash
 just tarpaulin
 ```

-Make sure coverage is at the required level before submitting a PR.
+Make sure coverage is at an acceptable level before submitting a PR.

 ## Questions?